TomSB1423/Obsidian-Darkside20k/Projects/Darkside-20k/Detectors/TPC.md

 -   Define a fiducial volume to get rid of background #misplaced
 	-   This is volume that is cared about
 	-   Ignore volume around the edge of the TPC

 ## Structure
 -  Consists of a octagonal container filled with UAr
 -  Sides coated with wavelength shifter
 -  Densely packed arrays of SiPMs above the anode and below the cathode fully cover the top and bottom faces of the TPC to detect both S1 & S2 signals → 2605 photon detection channels each
+-  Transparent conductive Indium-tin-oxide cathode (ITO) at the bottom and grid just below liquid surface which separates electron drift and extraction regions.
 -  Homogeneous electric field running along the axis of the cylinder established between anode and cathode plates on top and bottom of the chamber
+	-   There are independent electric fields between the grid and anode which creates the fields to extract the electrons into the gas and accelerate them to create a secondary scintillation called electroluminescence which gives S2 signal
 -

 ![[TPC Structure.png]]